noahpierau/articles/decred-messaging-proposal.md

 ## Overview

-There is a [new RFP](https://proposals.decred.org/proposals/91becea) on Politiea that aims to solicit community feedback around Decred's messaging and includes an [example post](https://gist.github.com/RichardRed0x/22c584e7fd9413c1a3f3284069998892) that iterates some of the copy.
+There is a [new RFP](https://proposals.decred.org/proposals/91becea) on Politiea that invites the Decred community to submit ideas around Decred's messaging.
+It includes an [example post](https://gist.github.com/RichardRed0x/22c584e7fd9413c1a3f3284069998892) that iterates some of the copy.

-Narratives and marketing approaches to explain the project to outsiders have shifted over time and i see this as a natural process.
-Multiple narratives may coexist, this is something we [see in Bitcoin](https://uncommoncore.co/visions-of-bitcoin-how-major-bitcoin-narratives-changed-over-time/) as well.

-Institutional investors such as [Blockhead Capital](https://www.blockheadcap.com/post/decred-investment-thesis) and [Placeholder](https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis) (among others) have outlined their DCR investment theses and community members have offered [alternative narrative paths](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).
-All these different ways of explaing Decred are relevant for this RFP.

 In this post, i will critically examine the suggested copy and collect alternative ways of telling Decred's message to the world.